nitidbit/lexicon/SERVER.md

     ./runit.sh
     browse http://localhost:3000/sign_in

+If you have an error saying '../builds' must be a folder, you may have to run refresh.sh.
+On first installation you may have to cancel and restart once.

 Handy Scripts dealing with server
 ---------------------------------
 - bundle exec rails render:import_db — Import lastest.dump to local DB